Annual Technical Report 2004 on Trademark Information Activities submitted by Slovakia (SCIT/ATR/TM/2004/SK)

 The Gazette contains trademark announcements arranged in following main chapters:

-- publications of trademark applications
+- list of published trademark applications (numerical series)

-- trademark renewals
+- international registrations of trademark

 - trademark assignments